WHEN DO YOU PRUNE ROSES?

 When to prune bush roses? - this includes, hybrid tea, floribunda and patio roses

 •Prune bush roses during mid-spring.
 First remove dead, diseased and dying branches.
-Prune most by about half, cutting to within 3in of the previous year's growth.
+Prune most by about half, cutting to within 3 inches of the previous year's growth.

 •Miniature roses only need pruning to maintain an attractive shape and if you want a larger floribunda, prune less severely.